vmasule/Notes/Angular/index.md

 <dl>
 <dt>Modules</dt>
 <dd>
-1. An Angular module, whether a root or feature, is a class with an @NgModule decorator.
+An Angular module, whether a root or feature, is a class with an `@NgModule` decorator.
+Decorators are functions that modify JavaScript classes.
+Angular has many decorators that attach metadata to classes so that it knows what those classes mean and how they should work

 </dd>
 </dl>